jgerstmayr/EXUDYN/docs/RST/cInterface/TypeDefinitions.rst

 LinearSolverType
 ================

-This section shows the LinearSolverType structure, which is used for selecting linear solver types, which are dense or sparse solvers.
+The enumeration type  LinearSolverType is used for selecting linear solver types, which are dense or sparse solvers.